DanielY1783/te_ml/results/README.md

 Standard output from reformatting features matrix of shuffled parts of the human genome.

 **2018_07_13_pca_te_enhancers**
-Continued from *2018_07_11_pca_te_enhancers*.
-Principal component analysis on shuffled parts of human genome, hervs, enhancers, and intersection of hervs and enhancers.
+Scatter plot from principal component analysis on shuffled parts of human genome, hervs, enhancers, and intersection of hervs and enhancers (added control of shuffled parts of human genome to previous plots in *2018_07_13_pca_te_enhancers*

 **2018_07_16_tsne_kmers**
 Saved pca models and explained variance ratios of principal components for dimensionality reduction for tsne.